-WOODS: Our house, our worhouse(ph) is our house in Danish.
+WOODS: Our house, or worhouse(ph) is our house in Danish.

 REEVES: You say worhouse?

 WOODS: Yeah, worhouse.
-Gang yem which is another Scandinavian word for going home.
+Gang yem which I think is another Scandinavian word for going home.
 I am ganging yem.

 REEVES: You see, I wouldn't have a clue what you meant if you said that to me.